 Can I use my specialty nursing certification to fulfill the continuing education requirements to renew my license?

 A nurse who is certified by a health care specialty program accredited by the National Commission for Certifying Agencies or the Accreditation Board for Specialty Nursing Certification is exempt from continuing education requirements.

-Please note: The CE exemption based on certification does not apply to the 2 hour Human Trafficking course requirement.
+Please note: The CE exemption based on certification does not apply to the 3 hour Safely Prescribing Controlled Substances course requirement or the 2 hour Human Trafficking course requirement.

 Continuing Education is a requirement to renew a professional license.
 Section 456.025(7), F.S. requires the Department to implement an electronic continuing education tracking system for each biennial renewal cycle and to integrate such system into the licensure and renewal system.
 The two systems are now integrated.

 The Department of Health, Medical Quality Assurance will verify a practitioner’s continuing education record in the electronic tracking system at the time of renewal.
 Practitioners will be able to view their course history in the continuing education tracking system free of charge.
 The course history will show all the courses that have been reported for the practitioner.

 If the practitioner’s continuing education records are not complete, they will be prompted to enter their remaining continuing education hours before proceeding with their license renewal.
 If the practitioner does not have the hours to report, the license will move to a delinquent status at expiration.
 In order to renew a delinquent license , the practitioner will be required to complete the continuing education requirements.
 Additional fees may apply.

 Do I have to wait until license renewal to report my continuing education credits to the electronic tracking system?